 I navigated the stories in my mind that told me I was small and insignificant and should be kept quiet.
 I began to understand that I am brilliant and beautiful and larger than life when I stand in my true power.

 I’ve come to say that you have more truth and beauty in you than you may understand right now.
 I’ve come to say that all the sh!t you’ve learned to believe about yourself that doesn’t frame you in a way that shows your brilliance and majesty – is just that, sh!t.
+And it's keeping you from drawing to yourself everything your SOUL longs for.

 Most of us were taught to play small; to fit into a little box until we were squeezed up against its sides – unrecognizable, with all our gloriousness squished out.
 If you didn’t get that from your religion, you got it from social or cultural conditioning.
 But you got it.